-- Online at My.Pacifica.edu by using a credit card (Credit card payments are subject to a 2.5% fee owed by the payer at the time of payment) - Check or money order and mailed to the Student Accounts Office
+- Online at My.Pacifica.edu by using a credit card (Credit card payments are assessed a 2.5% convenience fee by the processor at the time of payment) - Check or money order and mailed to the Student Accounts Office

-Quarterly Direct Costs Minus Financial Aid 2020-2021
+Quarterly Direct Costs Minus Financial Aid 2021-2022

 Please refer to the following worksheet for examples of quarterly costs minus financial aid.
-The net loan figures presented below are based on borrowing the maximum Direct Unsubsidized Loan of \$20,500 for the academic year, minus the 1.059% origination fee.
-The origination fee is for loans with first disbursement on or after 10/1/2019 and before 10/1/2020.
+The net loan figures presented below are based on borrowing the maximum Direct Unsubsidized Loan of \$20,500 for the academic year, minus the 1.057% origination fee.
+The origination fee is for loans with first disbursement on or after 10/1/2020 and before 10/1/2021.

 For financial aid recipients, quarterly payment for the balance is due in the Student Accounts Office 14-days prior to the start of each quarter.
 Visit the Student Accounts website to view the payment schedule.
-The Student Accounts Office will post monthly billing statements online at my pacifica edu Self-Service indicating your account balance.
+The Student Accounts Office will post monthly billing statements online at my.pacifica.edu Self-Service indicating your account balance.
 When you have completed all the required paperwork for financial aid, anticipated financial aid will be reflected on the billing statements until the actual funds are received from the U.S. Department of Education each quarter.